blurrycontour/zuul-gerrit/doc/source/admin/connections.rst

 connection first as that is what Zuul will use to look up all changes for that server.

+The components zuul-scheduler and zuul-web require at least one configured sql connection.

 .. _drivers:

 Drivers